Allocating Positional Goods: A Mechanism Design Approach: Revenue Maximization

-The revenue-maximizing mechanism can be implemented by an all-pay auction with a reserve price, where the higher the buyer pays (above the reserve price), the higher-level positional good he receives.
-In applications such as education or social status, it can be interpreted as an all-pay contest in which those whose effort does not meet the reserve price are punished with exclusion (expulsion from the organization).
+If the type distribution satisfies Myerson's regularity, the revenue-maximizing mechanism can be implemented by an all-pay auction with a reserve price, where buyers who pay more (and reach the reserve price) receive higher levels of positional goods.
+In applications such as education or status within organizations, this may be interpreted as an all-pay contest with a minimum effort requirement.

-In general, the revenue-maximizing mechanism is derived by applying the ironing technique to obtain the convex hull of $\tilde{J}(\theta)$.
+In general, the optimal mechanism is derived by applying the ironing technique to obtain the convex hull of $\tilde{J}(\theta)$ in quantile space \citep{Myerson1981,Toikka2011}.
 If the virtual valuation $J(\theta)$ is decreasing for some types, the revenue-maximizing mechanism pools them into the same positional good level along with some adjacent types.

-The proposition has several implications.
-First, under Myerson's regularity condition, it is optimal to sell as many levels of positional goods as possible.
-This is because, as the number of position levels increases, the seller can induce a finer partition of buyers and thus extract a higher revenue. \footnote{ For any two increasing allocations $s,\hat{s}\in\MPS(F)$ on $[\theta_0,\bar\theta]$, if $s$ is finer than $\hat{s}$, then $\hat{s} \in \MPS(s)$ (the converse is not true).
-Thus, I also say $s$ is finer than $\hat{s}$ \emph{in terms of majorization} if $\hat{s} \in \MPS(s)$. } For example, airlines should introduce more boarding groups (or flight classes) to the extent regulations and practical constraints allow.
-Luxury companies should offer a proliferation of products from factory stores to high-end.
+The results have several implications.
+First, under Myerson's regularity condition, it is optimal to offer as many levels of positional goods as possible.
+As the number of levels increases, the seller can induce a finer status profile, which not only generates efficiency gains but also allows the seller to extract higher revenue.
+This offers an explanation for why airlines introduce many boarding groups, and luxury companies proliferate products from factory stores to high-end exclusives.

-Second, compared to selling ordinary goods with intrinsic value $v(\theta)$ only, attaching the status value benefits the seller.
-This might explain why luxury companies invest heavily in marketing to create the status value.
+Compared to selling ordinary goods with intrinsic value $v(\theta)$ only, attaching status value benefits the seller, which may explain why luxury companies invest heavily in marketing to cultivate status value.

-Third, the seller also benefits from excluding low types.
-For uniform distribution on $[0,1]$ and when $v(\theta)=0$, exclusion increases the revenue by 23.5\%.
-Thus, exclusion is important for the seller to extract more revenue.
-In applications where exclusion is impossible, full separation remains optimal under the regularity condition (See Proposition~\ref{prop8}).
-The following corollary focuses on the properties of the optimal exclusion level $\theta^*_0$.
+In addition, the seller also benefits from excluding low types.
+In particular, when the intrinsic value $v(\theta)=0$, all types with negative virtual valuation are excluded.
+The following corollary characterizes properties of the optimal exclusion.